NavaneethKumar237/Risc-v-internship/README.md

 ![image](https://github.com/NavaneethKumar237/Risc-v-internship/assets/167600626/255a9251-0bbb-47e2-adb8-4bcc0abfca1b)

-The above shown the base instructions formates \
+The above shown the base instructions formates

-Now Lets discuss about in detail
+Now let's discuss about in detail
 -
+ADD
+-
+This instruction allows add two registers together and save the result in the third one.\ For example: ADD x3, x1, x2.
+It means add together x1 and x2 and save the result in x3. \As each instruction consists of 32 bits.